Rafael-Euzebio/study-notes/CS50x/Week 1: C/CS50x Void.md

 # Void
-Void is a [[C Data Types|data type]] in C, it is used to specify that no value is present.
+Void is a [[CS50x C Data Types]] in C, it is used to specify that no value is present.
 It represents nothing.
 Its used mainly with functions, indicating they don't return any value or don't take any arguments.

 ## Example